jyotsanh/jyotsanh/README.md

 - 🌱 I’m currently learning **Kubernetes**

-- 👯 I’m looking to collaborate on **Any LLM, Langchain, LangGrapg, NLP, CV Projects**
+- 👯 I’m looking to collaborate on **Any LLM, Langchain, LangGraph, NLP, CV Projects**

 - 🤝 I’m looking for help with **Search Engine optimization**